4paradigm/OpenMLDB/README.md

 Since OpenMLDB v0.3.0, we have introduced two operating modes, which are cluster mode and standalone mode.
 The cluster mode is suitable for large-scale datasets and real-world applications, which provides the scalability and high-availability.
 On the other hand, the lightweight standalone mode running on a single node is ideal for small businesses and demonstration.

-We demonstrate the workflow of using the cluster and standalone modes, as well one of the important concepts "performance-sensitive mode":
+We demonstrate the workflow using the cluster and standalone modes:

 - :point_right: [Demo code](demo)
 - :point_right: [QuickStart for the cluster mode](docs/en/cluster.md)